Faina-Kh/LegoNet/Datasets/Embrapa WGISD/README.md

 and current package versions.
 The documented evaluation threshold remains `0.7`; the `0.713` result is reported only as a reproducibility diagnostic.

+## Known limitations

+- Exact reproduction of the roots paper's five-fold results is not currently possible because the historical fold definitions and complete fold-specific checkpoint set are unavailable.
+- The grape architecture-ablation code and checkpoints are not included in the current release.

 ## License and citation

 The annotation files in this directory are distributed under the